simonw/datasette/docs/plugin_hooks.rst

 ``headers`` - dictionary, optional
     Extra HTTP headers to be returned in the response.

-A simple example of an output renderer callback function:
+An example of an output renderer callback function:

 .. code-block:: python